System identification for passive linear quantum systems: Methods for system matrices identification

-Let us consider the situation where the transfer function $\Xi(s)$ has actually been constructed from the input-output data.
-In the SISO (single input - single output) case, this will be a rational function of the form
+Let us consider the situation where we have constructed the transfer function matrix $\Xi(s)$, using the input-output data; this is indeed possible via several techniques \cite{LjungBook}.
+In the SISO case, this means that we have determined the coefficients $(a_i, c_i)$ of the following rational function:

-which is completely determined by the coefficients $c_{i}, a_{j}$.
-As it is well known in systems theory, the coefficient matrices